equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/7_security_considerations.md

 * Use frameworks as much as possible to handle the flows?
   * Testability and frameworks are a potential issue.
 * Using a lot of different technologies in projects sets high demand to team skills and capabilities.
-* Establish good practice around debugging/tracing to understand network flow (OWASP Zap)
+* Establish good practice around debugging/tracing to understand network flow (Zap)
   * For NodeJS i recommend the Global Agent module to enable debugging using a network proxy
 * Scan for open source components for known vulnerabilities